 That being said, it’s currently summer and I have to say that apple pie is just as delicious in the warmer months!
 Great for 4th of July, Memorial Day or Labor Day, this pie will take care of any craving you may have for this “normally-full-of-unhealthy-stuff” dessert.

 In fact, I was thinking about taking some of this pie to the beach with me before summer runs out.
 Apple pie and the beach.
 Mmmmmm.
 Something about that sounds so wonderful!
 And I know for sure Mini Chef won’t argue with that plan!

 Now all I have to do is come up with a really good clean eating vanilla ice cream recipe and I’ll be set!
 Oh the possibilities…..

-- 1 batch of clean eating pie crust (You’ll need two crusts, top and bottom)
+- 1 batch clean eating pie crust (see link above)

 - 1/4 cup honey

-- 1 tablespoon organic cornstarch or tapioca starch
+- 1 tbsp. organic cornstarch (tapioca or arrowroot starch work too)

 - Preheat oven to 350 degrees F.